 Network devices such as routers and firewalls that connect multiple networks together may implement NAT during the process of passing packets between networks.
 When performing NAT, the network device will rewrite the source and/or destination addresses of the IP address header.
 Some network designs require NAT for the packets to cross the border device.
 A typical example of this is environments where internal networks make use of non-Internet routable addresses.[1]

-When an adversary gains control of a network boundary device, they can either leverage existing NAT configurations to send traffic between two separated networks, or they can implement NAT configurations of their own design.
-In the case of network designs that require NAT to function, this enables the adversary to overcome inherent routing limitations that would normally prevent them from accessing protected systems behind the border device.
-In the case of network designs that do not require NAT, address translation can be used by adversaries to obscure their activities, as changing the addresses of packets that traverse a network boundary device can make monitoring data transmissions more challenging for defenders.
+When an adversary gains control of a network boundary device, they may modify NAT configurations to send traffic between two separated networks, or to obscure their activities.
+In network designs that require NAT to function, such modifications enable the adversary to overcome inherent routing limitations that would normally prevent them from accessing protected systems behind the border device.
+In network designs that do not require NAT, adversaries may use address translation to further obscure their activities, as changing the addresses of packets that traverse a network boundary device can make monitoring data transmissions more challenging for defenders.

 Some embedded network devices are capable of storing passwords for local accounts in either plain-text or encrypted formats.
 Ensure that, where available, local passwords are always encrypted, per vendor recommendations.
 [2] |